1. What is Alzheimer's disease?

 5. How many people have Alzheimer's disease?

-The Alzheimer's Association estimates that 5.2 million people have Alzheimer's disease in the United States.
+The Alzheimer's Association estimates that over 5 million people have Alzheimer's disease in the United States.
 In Texas, 340,000 people have Alzheimer's disease.

 6. What is the age of most people with Alzheimer's disease?

-An estimated 5.2 million Americans of all ages have Alzheimer’s disease in 2013.
+Over 5 million Americans of all ages have Alzheimer’s disease in 2015.
 This includes an estimated 5 million people age 65 and older and approximately 200,000 individuals under age 65 who have younger-onset Alzheimer’s.

 • One in nine people age 65 and older (11 percent) has Alzheimer’s disease.